Tasks & Output

 When the agent is done, it calls the finish helper to signal completion and declare output files.
 This is the only way a task reaches the finished status.
 See the next section for details on the finish convention.

-For more on how agents and containers are structured, see the Concepts page.
+For more on how agents and runtimes are structured, see the Concepts page.

 The finish Convention